enkidevs/curriculum/Android/Fundamentals/android-basics/android-files-generated.md

 * **Manifests folder** contains the AndroidManifest.xml file that provides metadata for the file.
 * **Java folder** contains java files that stores java source code files and its packages including the MainActivity.java file.
-  Within the java file include:
-  * Every class starts with the package declaration in defining the package in which the class belongs to.

 ```
 package com.example.tammy.helloworld;

 import android.support.v7.app.AppCompatActivity;
 import android.os.Bundle;

 public class MainActivity extends AppCompatActivity {

     @Override
     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);